frangarcj/vita-shader-collection/README.md

-# vita-shaders
+# vita-shader-collection
-Collection of vita-shaders
+Collection of CG shaders for Playstation VITA